Conveyors and Falling Item Prevention

 How can you protect people and inventory from falling loads and components?

 Conveyors are often installed overhead or suspended from the ceiling to help conserve floor space or to interface with mezzanines or platforms.
 This may create potential fall hazards.
-Loads can fall from inclined conveyors as they are conveyed up or down, or be subject to other factors that can cause a fall from any elevated line.
-Even on a floor mounted conveyor a spill can split a case, land on an order pickers’ toes, or damage inventory.
+Loads can fall from inclined conveyors as they are conveyed up or down, or be subject to other factors that can cause a fall from an elevated line.
+Even on a floor-mounted conveyor, a spill can split a case, land on an order pickers’ toes, or damage inventory.

 How do items fall from conveyors?

 Typically, a conveyor system runs at pre-planned speeds compatible with its designed load size and weight.
 However, if there are system issues and conveyed products back up or jams, loads have the potential to tip up, tumble, or fall.
 Rollers can also blow out if there is a mechanical issue with the conveyor.
 This can drop steel rollers or other mechanical components to the floor.
 Even full belts have fallen in extreme conditions.
 If loads that the system is not designed to carry are placed on the conveyor, this can also result in a fall.
 Systems that operate at very high speed also may cause products to fall.